-Steve Williams, Managing Principal and a co-founder of SENTRE, focuses on new clients, new concepts and new ideas.
+Steve Williams, Founding Principal at SENTRE, focuses on new clients, new concepts and new ideas.
 He developed a relationship with GE Pension Trust, which together with SENTRE became a major stakeholder in downtown San Diego.
 Steve sits on the company's Board of Directors and Investment Committee.
 Steve also co-founded Vesta with Lorenzo Berho.
 Incorporated in 1997, Vesta is a Mexican industrial real estate fund, with approximately 25 million square feet of leased industrial properties located throughout Mexico.

 Steve is a co-founder of Bandwidth Now which transforms commercial buildings into "next gen" environments, treating bandwidth as a utility and Wi-Fi as an amenity using its patent pending Building Optical Network (BON).
 Bandwidth Now and SENTRE were nominated by Intel for the Computerworld Honors Program's 21st Century Achievement Award.